GrigorisTzortzakis/Applications-of-Digital-Signal-Processing/README.md

      $$\hat\sigma_W^2 = \lambda_{\min} = \lambda_M\,. $$
    - For each sinusoid, estimate its power
      $$|A_i|^2 = \frac{\lambda_i - \lambda_M}{M},\quad i=1,\dots,P\,. $$
-   - Recover each frequency \(\omega_i\) from the phase progression of the corresponding principal eigenvector.
+   - Recover each frequency  from the phase progression of the corresponding principal eigenvector.

 3. **Implementation & Results**
    - **Part 5:** Closed‑form example with a \(2\times2\) autocorrelation matrix.